leonardofaria/leonardofaria.net/content/2020/11/24/the-undocumented-lighthouse-guide.md

 The HTML report is slightly different from the initial report of the post: only performance is audited as it was defined in the options.

-## Conlusions and up next
+## Conclusions and up next

-This post covered what is Lighthouse, why to use it and how to use programatically.
+This post covered what is Lighthouse, why to use it and how to use programmatically.

 The snippet of this blog post can be found in the [lighthouse-examples GitHub repository](https://github.com/leonardofaria/lighthouse-examples).
 From here you can check it out different recipes in the [Lighthouse docs](https://github.com/GoogleChrome/lighthouse#docs--recipes) or keep reading the ones I created:

 <ul>
-<li><a href="/2020/11/24/getting-asset-transfered-information-with-lighthouse/">Getting asset transfered information with Lighthouse</a></li>
+<li><a href="/2020/11/24/getting-asset-transferred-information-with-lighthouse/">Getting asset transferred information with Lighthouse</a></li>
 <li><a href="/2020/11/24/generating-screenshots-with-lighthouse/">Generating screenshots with Lighthouse</a></li>
-<li><a href="/2020/11/24/getting-web-vitals-information-with-lighthouse/">Getting Web Vitals information with Lighthouse programatically</a></li>
+<li><a href="/2020/11/24/getting-web-vitals-information-with-lighthouse/">Getting Web Vitals information with Lighthouse</a></li>
 <li><a href="/2020/11/24/creating-har-files-with-lighthouse/">Generating HAR files with Lighthouse</a></li>
 <li><a href="/2020/11/24/my-experience-using-lighthouse-in-the-real-world/">My experience using Lighthouse in the real world</a></li>
 </ul>